Tesla Model 3: Fascia - Rear (Remove and Install)

 Remove

-Release the clips that attach the LH lower rocker panel cover to the
+Release the clips and tabs that attach the center console side panel